 We'll cut to the chase: This is the time when the value and effectiveness of text messaging really shines.
-Throughout the nation, ambulatory surgery centers, medical practices, and other healthcare organizations that greatly reduced or temporarily ceased operations during this pandemic are beginning to reopen or planning how to do so in the coming weeks.
+Throughout the nation, ambulatory surgery centers, medical practices, and other healthcare organizations that greatly reduced or temporarily ceased operations during the pandemic have reopened and are working to catch up on patient care services and treatments.
 For those organizations that leverage text messaging, resuming operations will prove more streamlined, safer, and ultimately successful.
 And in a mobile-led world where patient engagement has become an essential strategy, text messaging is a necessity.

 Here are 10 of the ways providers can use texting with patients, staff and vendor partners to their advantage during this transitional period.

-Once an organization determines when it will reopen, this is an apt time to begin sending text messages to those patients who had their appointments cancelled due to stay-at-home orders and social distancing guidelines.
+Texting is a simple, yet effective way of reconnecting with those patients who had their appointments cancelled due to stay-at-home orders and social distancing guidelines.
 Such text messages would provide instructions for how patients can reschedule their appointments (e.g., phone call, form, portal).
 It can also include information on new safety measures or a hyperlink to a page on the organization's website that details such measures.
 More than 97% of phones can access text messaging and the mobile internet.
 Including hyperlinks is a useful way to engage patients by supplementing information in the text.
 Including the organization's phone number here is also an effective way to further engage with patients and encourage them to reach out with questions.

 Leveraging text messaging to communicate about an organization's ability to accommodate patients is a highly efficient and cost-effective means of maximizing revenue and getting an organization back on track financially.